NoroffFEU/development-platforms/case-studies/docker/docker-case-study.md

 ```

 This command maps port 3000 from the container to port 3000 on your host machine, allowing you to access the web application running inside the container.

-## Conclusion

-In conclusion, Docker has revolutionized the way we develop, deploy, and manage applications.
-Its containerization technology offers numerous advantages, including portability, isolation, and scalability.
-Docker's user-friendly interface and extensive ecosystem have made it a popular choice among developers, enabling faster and more efficient software delivery.
-Whether you're a beginner exploring the world of containerization or an experienced professional streamlining your workflows, Docker remains a fundamental tool in the modern software development landscape.
-With Docker, you can easily package, ship, and run applications consistently across different environments, empowering you to focus on building great software without worrying about compatibility issues or infrastructure complexities.

 ## References